 - Responsive Care

-College Housing at UChicago is composed of 38 undergraduate Houses, each serving as a “home base” for students.
-A House consists of an average of seventy students sharing a cluster of dorm rooms and common areas within the residence hall.
+Housing & Residence Life at UChicago is composed of 38 undergraduate Houses, each serving as a “home base” for students.
+A House consists of an average of seventy students sharing a cluster of dorm rooms and common areas within the residential commons.
 Each House has its own traditions, its own House Council, and its own Resident Head and Resident Assistant.
 Each House also has its own designated “House Tables” in one of the residential dining commons, where House community members share meals, engage in academic debate, and socialize with friends.
 Weekly House meetings and active House Councils bring students together for cultural activities, fundraising, intramural sports, and activities around the city.
 First-year college students are required to live in college housing, and can opt-in the following years.

 The Houses are supported by three levels of resident staff who are active members of the community, in contact with students through formal activities and informal daily routines.
 All resident staff receive training throughout the year, including a five-day orientation for new staff, a two-day session for returning staff in the fall, and quarterly in-service meetings.
 Topics covered range from familiarizing staff with University-wide resources and best practices to recognizing the signs of psychological or medical emergencies and the appropriate responses.